bensoer/java-consumer-producer-demo/README.md

-# java-consumer-producer-demo
-Demo programs solving the consumer producer problem with Java

 # About
 Currently there is only the demo using monitors, but a demo with smephores will be coming soon.
 Each folder contains the uncompiled source files of each program.
 Monitors folder is using moinitors, and a semiphores folder will be coming with a